In order to fulfill any request for fingerprinting, individuals must present two (2)

 valid government issued identification documents, at least one of which must include a photo.
 Examples of acceptable identification include Passports, Driver’s Licenses, Provincial Photo ID cards, Citizenship Cards, Immigration documents, Indian Status Cards, Military Cards, Birth Certificates, Firearms Possession Licences, Boating Licences, and Fishing Licences.
 Foreign Government issued identification, such as Passports, Driver's Licenses and Birth Certificates are acceptable.
 SIN Cards cannot be used as identification for fingerprints, and Health Cards cannot be used in some Provinces, including Ontario, Manitoba and PEI.
 This 2 document rule is an RCMP requirement and cannot be waived by the fingerprinting staff under any circumstances.

-- Electronic Fingerprinting and Submission - $55.00 plus applicable taxes and RCMP fees (see RCMP link below)
+- Electronic Fingerprinting and Submission - $55.00 plus applicable taxes and RCMP fees (see RCMP processing fees page)

 Electronic Fingerprinting and Submission:

 Using a system accredited by the Royal Canadian Mounted Police (RCMP), your fingerprints, photograph and some basic biographical information are captured and submitted electronically to the RCMP for processing.
 Each session takes approximately 10-30 minutes.
-Although actual processing time is dependent on the RCMP, the ability to capture and submit fingerprints electronically means that Red Seal Notary’s clients can usually expect to receive their results in weeks rather than months.
+Although actual processing time is dependent on the RCMP, the ability to capture and submit fingerprints electronically means that Red Seal Notary’s clients can usually expect to receive their results much faster than results from ink & roll jurisdictions.

 Ink & Roll: